If you visit more than one furry art site, it's pretty easy to see

 some sites.
 If Furbitron requested one submission ID per second,

-up to 17 months (!) for FurAffinity.
+about 21 months (!) for FurAffinity.

 Why does Furbitron look